quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.6.1 – May 15, 2025 =
+* New: suppport for subscriptions with variations
+* New: use tax ID for tax calculations of shipping orders

 = 2.6.0 – May 14, 2025 =
 * New: show billing period on invoices with subscriptions